 So many of us are facing such hard questions on our own.
 Even if the specific flavor of the questions is not exactly what you ask yourself, if the centrality of crisis in the human family is active in your awareness, you are invited to come together with others for this work.

-We will mourn, commit, think together, imagine futures, form teams for projects, and anything else that arises in that context.
+We mourned, committed, thought together, and imagined futures.
 This is a time for togetherness, for opening our hearts, even to total strangers, for coming into awareness of our shared fate, of being on the same boat even when, as Victor Lewis reminds us, we are not on the same deck.

-As context for what we look at and engage with when we are on the calls, you may want to read the Deep Adaptation paper by Jem Bendell.
+As context for what we looked at and engaged with on these calls, you may want to read the Deep Adaptation paper by Jem Bendell.

-These calls are for all people who are deeply concerned about the impending collapse of our societies and possibly all life and who are searching for opportunities to have conversation, to feel, to think, and to act.
+These calls were intended for all people who are deeply concerned about the impending collapse of our societies and possibly all life and who are searching for opportunities to have conversation, to feel, to think, and to act.

 Reckoning with Collapse Call Recordings